The Materials Used in Class I Fillings

 Discover the best materials for Class I fillings, including composite resin, and glass ionomer.
 Learn how Dazzle Dental Clinic’s expert team helps you.

 When it comes to dental restorations, selecting the right material for your filling is crucial for both durability and aesthetics.
 Class I fillings are commonly used to repair decay on the chewing surfaces of molars and premolars, and various materials can be used depending on your needs.
-At Dazzle Dental Clinic, our expert team carefully considers factors such as longevity, appearance, and patient preference when recommending the best filling material.
-For an overview of how Class I fillings compare to Class II, see our Class I vs II guide.
+At Dazzle Dental Clinic, we specialise in providing high-quality, personalised Class I dental fillings using the most advanced materials available in modern dentistry.

-At Dazzle Dental Clinic, we pride ourselves on offering world-class dental care in Mumbai.
-Our commitment to biomimetic dentistry ensures that we use the most advanced materials and techniques to preserve your natural tooth structure while restoring function and aesthetics.
-With over 25 years of experience and a team of 15+ expert dentists, our in-house digital dental laboratory allows us to deliver fast, accurate, and beautiful results.
+At Dazzle Dental Clinic, we use only the highest quality materials and the most advanced techniques to ensure your filling is as durable, aesthetically pleasing, and comfortable as possible.
+With 25+ years of experience and a team of 15+ expert dentists, our in-house digital dental laboratory allows us to deliver fast, accurate, and beautiful results.
 Schedule your consultation today and experience the highest standard of restorative dental care in Mumbai.

 First Published On